ThibautPlg/Discord-LEGO-Bot/README.md

 ## Changelog

+- 1.5
+  - Adding the `instructions` section to a set query.
+Thanks @"Commander Purple" on top.gg for the idea !
+  - Adding the AGPL licence.
+  - Updating nodejs to v16.x
+  - Updating discord.js to 13.x
+  - Adding a beta feature to search for sets using `!search Piruk` for example.
+  - Adding the `maximumSearchResults` correspondig var to limit the bot output.
 - 1.4.4
   - Blacklist some queries ! `!set 69` is a very fun search, but uses bandwidth and server resources.
 - 1.4.3